Griffinw15/griffinw15.github.io/aboutme.md

 - San Diego State University 2015-19 Economics
 - Lambda School Data Science Student

-I'm interested in EDA, and predictions/recommendations
+I'm like to work on EDA, and predictions/recommendations

 ### Interests